 Should You Become a Certified Event Planner?

-That’s not because they are ahead-of-the-game event planning wizards, it’s because of the lack of certification options available when they were starting out.
-You’ll have the upper-hand on them because of all the training options you have to choose from.
+That’s not because they are an ahead-of-the-game event planning wizards, it’s because of the lack of certification options available when they were starting out.
+You’ll have the upper hand on them because of all the training options you have to choose from.
 These days you can even get an event planning certification online.

 The event planning industry is always changing and growing.
 There’s always new software coming out that can help you plan more efficiently.
 There are often new processes and technology available as well.
 The combination of these means that you will always need to be aware of upcoming trends and be evolving your skills accordingly.